 Hydroponics for Beginners

 The world of hydroponics is fascinating and overwhelming at the same time.
-It traces from the ancient Aztec’s raft gardens to NASA’s life-supporting systems.
-It can cost $20 (like our bottle garden) or $2000… So what does it mean for your indoor garden?
+From the ancient Aztec’s raft gardens to NASA’s life-supporting systems, hydroponics has a rich history.
+It can cost $20 (like our bottle garden) or $2000.
+So what does it mean for your indoor garden?
 In this blog, we’ll help you understand when it makes sense for you and how to set up the simplest effective system.

-While we recommend CSWP for nearly all plants in an indoor edible garden, but there are some reasons hydroponics might make sense if you’re a:
+While we recommend CSWP for nearly all plants in an indoor edible garden, hydroponics might make sense if you’re a:

-• Mad Scientist: There are loads of tech gadgets and lively forums where people are experimenting, sharing, and pushing hydro systems forward.
-Maybe this is what you’re looking for!
+• Mad Scientist: There are loads of tech gadgets and lively forums where people experiment, share, and push hydro systems forward.
+This might be what you’re looking for!

-• Clean Freak: While it’s not too hard to keep soil-based planters tidy, hydroponics is an undeniably less dirty process.
-Just water and nutrients when you start and everything can be washed down the drain.
+• Clean Freak: Hydroponics is undeniably less messy than soil-based gardening.
+Just water and nutrients when you start, and everything can be washed down the drain.

 • Commercial Grower: With economies of scale, hydroponics becomes cost-effective.
-Further, when managing a large area the easy control of nutrients, disease, and waste is simpler than with soil.
+Managing a large area is easier with the controlled nutrients, disease, and waste management hydroponics offers.

 What’s The Best Type Of Hydroponics For Lettuce And Basil?

-The first experiment we ever did was testing the 4 most common types of hydroponics, and we were pretty impressed with the performance of the low-tech “Kratky” method – this is how our bottle garden works.
-However, if your goal is to churn out big harvests of Basil and Lettuce (which is why we’ve turned to hydroponics in the first place) then it makes sense to invest in something slightly more advanced.
-There are lots of options – but the important thing to look for is that there is something that agitates the water.
-Our favorite off the shelf system is the Aerogarden, used in conjunction with Urban Leaf replacement pods and liquid plant food, of course.
+The first experiment we ever did was testing the four most common types of hydroponics, and we were impressed with the low-tech “Kratky” method – this is how our bottle garden works.
+However, if your goal is to harvest large amounts of basil and lettuce, investing in something slightly more advanced makes sense.
+There are many options, but the important feature to look for is something that agitates the water.
+Our favorite off-the-shelf system is the Aerogarden, used with Urban Leaf replacement pods and liquid plant food, of course.

 More articles